Izumigaoka Station

-Izumigaoka Station (泉ヶ丘駅, Izumigaoka eki) is a passenger railway station located in Minami-ku, Sakai, Osaka Prefecture, Japan, operated by the Semboku Rapid Railway.
-It is station number SB03.
+Izumigaoka Station (泉ヶ丘駅, Izumigaoka eki) is a passenger railway station located in Minami-ku, Sakai, Osaka Prefecture, Japan, operated by the Nankai Electric Railway.
+It is station number NK89.

 Lines

-Izumigaoka Station is served by the Semboku Rapid Railway Line, and is located 7.8 kilometers from the opposing terminus of the line at Nakamozu and 21.2 kilometers from Namba.
+Izumigaoka Station is served by the Nankai Semboku Line, and is located 7.8 kilometers from the opposing terminus of the line at Nakamozu and 21.2 kilometers from Namba.

 Station layout

 The station consists of one elevated island platform with the station building underneath.